sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

                    //As of SAP HANA Client 2.6, connections on port 443 enable encryption by default
                    //validateCertificate should be set to false when connecting
-                   //to an SAP HANA, express edition instance that uses a self-signed certificate.
+                   //to an SAP HANA on-premise instance that uses a self-signed certificate.

                    //As of SAP HANA Client 2.7, it is possible to direct trace info to stdout or stderr
                    //"jdbc:sap://10.11.123.134:39015/?encrypt=true&validateCertificate=false&traceFile=stdout&traceOptions=CONNECTIONS", "User1", "Password1");